steveblue/angular2-rollup/README.md

 ## VSCode Extensions

 We like [Visual Studio Code](https://code.visualstudio.com/).
-Below are some VS Code Extensions we've found useful when developing Angular applications.
+Below are some VS Code Extensions we find useful when developing Angular applications.

 | Extension       | Description   |
 | ------------- |:-------------:|